phi42/ad-enforcement-tool/docs/implementation.md

 | `config.PluginConfigsPrefix`   | `plugin_configs.<prefix>.<key>` | Plugin-specific config forwarded as `rule.Spec.PluginConfig` |

 The `ade config` subcommands operate on these keys via `config.SetKey` / `GetKey` / `UnsetKey`, which read and rewrite the YAML file directly and so do not depend on the merged viper instance.

-## Plugin lifecycle (install / update / uninstall / list)

-`ade plugin install` runs in one of two modes:

-- Local (`--path`): copy the binary at the given path into `plugin.GlobalDir()` and record `plugin_locations.<name>` in the global config.
-- Remote (`--repo`): call the GitHub releases API, pick the asset whose filename contains the current GOOS and GOARCH, download it via the API endpoint (so the `Authorization: Bearer $GITHUB_TOKEN` header reaches only api.github.com, not the CDN), and record both `plugin_locations.<name>` and `plugin_sources.<name>`.

-`ade plugin update` re-runs the remote download path against `plugin_sources.<name>`.
-Plugins installed locally cannot be updated this way: re-run `ade plugin install ... --path` to replace them.

-`ade plugin uninstall` deletes the binary on disk and removes both YAML entries.

-`ade plugin list` reads the global config, stats every recorded path, and prints a table with an `ok`/`missing` status column.

-The split is by concern rather than by command: a single command typically calls into two or three of these files (`binary.go`, `github.go`, `registry.go`).

-## Error handling

-The CLI is structured around cobra's `RunE` callback, not the older `Run` callback.
-Every command returns a regular Go `error` and lets cobra surface it.
-The root command sets `SilenceUsage: true`, so a returned error prints just the error text and a non-zero exit code, without the usage banner.

-Within commands, errors are wrapped with `fmt.Errorf("doing X: %w", err)` so that the final message always identifies which step failed.
-There is no `os.Exit` outside `ade/main.go`.

-## Regenerating the ANTLR parser and the protobuf

-These steps are out of scope for normal development but are documented in [docs/plugin-developer-guide.md](plugin-developer-guide.md).
-The generated files live under [internal/parser/](../internal/parser/) (ANTLR) and [rule/rule.pb.go](../rule/rule.pb.go) (protoc-gen-go).
-Do not hand-edit them; regenerate from `internal/parser/ADE.g4` and `rule/rule.proto` respectively.

-## Plugin starter templates

-Starter templates for authoring a new plugin in Go, C#, or Java live in [extras/plugin-templates/](../extras/plugin-templates/).
-Each subdirectory contains a minimal but runnable plugin skeleton and a `test-pipe` script that exercises the `--info` and stdin/stdout protocol locally without needing a full ADE installation.